rbpollock/labboNetwork/docs/tldr/permissions.md

 # Modular Permissions

-In the full implementation of the Colony protocol, decision making will be determined by the reputation score of an account.
+In the full implementation of the Labbo protocol, decision making will be determined by the reputation score of an account.
 Actions that are currently permissioned, such as moving shared funds and creating a task, will be allowed proportionate to an account's reputation score.
 This functionality is planned for later releases.

-In the current `glider` release, network state changes are authorized by dedicated "authority" contracts e.g. `ColonyAuthority.sol`.
+In the current `glider` release, network state changes are authorized by dedicated "authority" contracts e.g. `LabboAuthority.sol`.
 These are based on the `DSRoles` implementation from [dappsys](https://github.com/dapphub/dappsys-monolithic).
 Functions decorated with the `auth` and `authDomain` modifiers will perform an authorization check via the authority contracts before granting access.
 In future releases, this pattern will also allow us to switch to a reputation-mediated authority in colonies.

-Roles are defined within `ColonyRole` struct and grant permission to call certain functions within a specific domain of the colony.
-These are initialized in `ColonyAuthority.sol`.
+Roles are defined within `LabboRole` struct and grant permission to call certain functions within a specific domain of the labbo.
+These are initialized in `LabboAuthority.sol`.
 An account may be given one or more of the available pre-defined roles:

 * Administration
 * Funding